➤ RESTORE CRIMINAL PENALTIES FOR GPO/PBM KICKBACKS

 To follow the money trail, see diagram below.

 Congress created this travesty by legalizing kickbacks and rebates in the health system supply chain, and now it's up to Congress to end it.
 You can help.
-If you share our outrage, please sign our Change.org petition and DEMAND that President Trump and Congress repeal the anti-kickback safe harbor IMMEDIATELY.
+If you share our outrage, please sign our Change.org petition and DEMAND that President Biden and Congress repeal the anti-kickback safe harbor IMMEDIATELY.